Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 2. After cleaning, restart the K10+ and check if the error is resolved.
 3. Please check if pushing the radar cover of the 10+ with your hand improves it.
 4. Grab the radar cover with your hand, shake it gently from side to side, and check if it improves.
-5. If the issue persists, to determine whether if your robot needs to be replaced or repaired, we appreciate it if you could provide the following information:
-- A screenshort showing the laser sensor error pop-up appeared on the SwitchBot app.
-- A video of the robot stops operating due to laser sensor error

-6. Also, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
-- Purchase channel
-- Order ID
-- Recipient Full Name
-- Phone Number
-- Country
-- Street Address
-- City
-- State/Province
-- ZIP/Postal Code
-- A screenshot of your order

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---